node-modules/autod/Readme.md

     -w, --write                          write dependencies into package.json
     -i, --ignore                         ignore errors, display the dependencies or write the dependencies.
-    -m, --map                            display all the dependencies require by which file -d, --dep <dependence modules>       modules that not require by file, but you really need them -k, --keep <dependencies modules>    modules that you want to keep version in package.json file
+    -m, --map                            display all the dependencies require by which file -d, --dep <dependently modules>         modules that not require in source file, but you need them as dependencies -D, --devdep <dev dependently modules>  modules that not require in source file, but you need them in as devDependencies -k, --keep <dependently modules>        modules that you want to keep version in package.json file -s, --semver <dependencies@version>     auto update these modules within the specified semver
 ```

 * Autod will parse all the js files in `path`, and you can exclude folder by `-e, --exclude`.